Floodwaters start receding around Houston area as recovery begins following rescues and evacuations

-Officials in Harris County, where Houston is located, reported no deaths or major injuries from the flooding.
-But in North Texas, a 4-year-old boy died after riding in a car that was swept away in fast waters, authorities said.
+While officials in Harris County, where Houston is located, reported no deaths or major injuries from the flooding, Gov. Greg Abbott said there were at least three deaths in the state.
+Among those killed was a 4-year-old boy in North Texas who died after riding in a car that was swept away in fast waters.

-After days of heavy rainfall in the Houston area and other parts of Southeast Texas, the forecast on Monday called for mainly sunny skies with a slight chance of showers.
+After days of heavy rainfall in the Houston area and other parts of Southeast Texas, Monday's weather was dominated by mostly sunny skies and little if any rain.

 “We can absolutely see the light at the end of the tunnel, and we’ve made it through the worst of this weather event,” Harris County Judge Lina Hidalgo, the county’s top elected official, told reporters Monday.